NickWaldock/the-woodshed/README.md

 <br><br>

 ### Sprints
 The following screenshots demonstrate examples of the various sprints undertaken during the project's development.
 Each example sprint here shows the tasks that were in progress at the time of that particular section.
-The project [kanban board](https://github.com/users/NickWaldock/projects/7/views/2) was used exclusivly to keep track of tasks.<br><br>
+The project [kanban board](https://github.com/users/NickWaldock/projects/7/views/2) was used exclusivly to keep track of tasks<br><br>
 <table>
   <tr>
    <td><image src="readme-files/sprints/1.png" width=100%></td>